Emilie Hegh Arntzen

-Emilie Hegh Arntzen (born 1 January 1994) is a Norwegian handball player for CSM București and the Norwegian national team.
+Emilie Hegh Arntzen (born 1 January 1994) is a Norwegian handball player for Ikast Håndbold and a former player on the Norwegian national team.

 Her achievements include one victory in the Women's EHF Champions League as club player, one Olympic bronze medal, one gold and one silver medal at the IHF World Women's Handball Championships, and four times European champion.

 Career

 Club career

 As youth player, Hegh Arntzen represented the clubs Stord HK, Herkules and Gulset IF.
 At senior level she played for Gjerpen IF from 2010 to 2014.
 From 2014 to 2017 she represented the club Byåsen IL, and then Vipers Kristiansand from 2017 to 2021.
 With Vipers, she won the Norwegian League four times, in the seasons 2017/2018, 2018/2019, 2019/2020, and 2020/2021, as well as winning the Norwegian Cup four times.
 With Vipers, she also won the 2020–21 Women's EHF Champions League.

 She started playing for CSM București from 2021.